 Section 800.17 is amended to extend initial and subsequent candidate certifications from 37 months to 48 months.
-Also, replaced "written exam" with "cognitive exam" to accommodate for electronic methods of testing.

 Section 800.18 is amended to repeal the current requirements for lapsed certifications and instead allow providers to recertify by enrolling in, and completing, the requirements of a refresher course.